 There are indications that U.S. and international sanctions are affecting Iran's supplies of gasoline.
-Earlier in this paper was discussion of Iran's gasoline suppliers, including the announcements by most of the major gasoline suppliers and insurers that they had ended supplying or ensuring shipments to Iran.
-On July 26, Reuters reported47 that Iran had received only three major cargoes of gasoline for July, when a normal July would see Iran receive about 11-13 such shipments.
-That same day, Iran's deputy Oil Minister said Iran would try to invest \$46 billion to upgrade its nine refineries and build seven new ones, a far larger amount than Iran had previously allocated to oil refining capacity.
-Two days later, Iran announced it would try to quickly increase domestic gasoline supplies by converting two petrochemical plants to gasoline production, through a generally inferior process that initially produces benzene.
+This report earlier discussed Iran's gasoline suppliers, including the announcements by most of the major gasoline suppliers and insurers that they had ended supplying or ensuring shipments to Iran.
+On July 26, 2010, Reuters reported42 that Iran had received only three major cargoes of gasoline for July, when a normal July would see Iran receive about 11-13 such shipments.
+Similar shortfalls in deliveries were reported by industry observers for August and September 2010.

-There have not been, to date, systematic reports of gasoline shortages or widespread gasoline rationing.
-This could suggest that Iran is had anticipated difficulty importing gasoline and has stockpiled the commodity.
+There have, to date, been only sporadic and anecdotal reports of gasoline shortages or gasoline rationing.
+Some Iranian oppositionists reported long gasoline lines at some gasoline stations in Tehran in August 2010.
+This could suggest that Iran anticipated difficulty importing gasoline and has stockpiled the commodity.
 Some expect Iran will cut subsidies, thus allowing the price to rise, or it may begin systematic rationing, at the same time it searches for alternative supplies.
-Building new refining capacity appears to be Iran's long term effort to reduce this vulnerability.
+Building new refining capacity appears to be Iran's long-term effort to reduce this vulnerability.
+Iran's deputy oil minister said in July 2010 Iran would try to invest \$46 billion to upgrade its nine refineries and build seven new ones, a far larger amount than Iran had previously allocated to oil refining capacity.
+Iran also announced in July 2010 it would try to quickly increase domestic gasoline supplies by converting two petrochemical plants to gasoline production, through a generally inferior process that initially produces benzene.